-- 3.39 The 'Renal services information implementation strategy' focuses on supporting the Renal NSF to deliver improved renal care, collecting and making available national comparative data for audit, and providing nationally available data to support planning and identify local priorities (www.dh.gov. uk/en/Policyandguidance/Healthandsocialcare topics/Renal/RenalInformation/DH_4079734). - 3.40 The project team should plan for the future and consider allowing:
+- 3.39 The 'Renal services information implementation strategy' focuses on supporting the Renal NSF to deliver improved renal care, collecting and making available national comparative data for audit, and providing nationally available data to support planning and identify local priorities. - 3.40 The project team should plan for the future and consider allowing: - computer monitoring of the dialysis-machine data; - computerised transfer of patient information from the initial monitoring area to the dialysis machine, for example by electronic "key";

-- computer monitoring of the dialysis-machine data; - computerised transfer of patient information from the initial monitoring area to the dialysis machine, for example by electronic "key"; - bedhead and dialysis-station access for staff to the renal data system, where telemetry might be a good idea; - integration of handheld devices with the system; and - provision of an Internet connection at each dialysis station and bedhead for patients.
+- bedhead and dialysis-station access for staff to the renal data system, where telemetry might be a good idea; - integration of handheld devices with the system; and - provision of an Internet connection at each dialysis station and bedhead for patients.